everglades national park florida

 Lodging

-Timucuan Ecological & Historic Preserve is located right next to Jacksonville which has a plethora of lodging options to choose from.
+Timucuan Ecological & Historic Preserve is located right next to Jacksonville which has plenty of lodging options to choose from.

 5. Big Cypress National Preserve